 Coast FIRE

-What it is: Save enough early so your investments grow to your FIRE goal by traditional retirement age without adding more.
-You “coast” by covering current expenses with your salary.
+What it is: Save enough early so investments can grow to your goal by traditional retirement age without more contributions.
+You “coast” by covering current expenses with salary.
 Plan it with our Coast FIRE calculator.

 Why choose it: